tape-testing/tape/readme.markdown

 You may pass the same options that [`test()`](#testname-opts-cb) accepts.

-## t.comment(message)
+## t.comment(message[, ...])

 Print a message without breaking the tap output.
-(Useful when using e.g. `tap-colorize` where output is buffered & `console.log` will print in incorrect order vis-a-vis tap output.)
+Accepts optional args for `util.format`-style formatting.
+Useful when using e.g. `tap-colorize` where output is buffered & `console.log` will print in incorrect order vis-a-vis tap output.

 ## var htest = test.createHarness()